lukasz26671/Tarkov-Server/README.md

 - user
 - Server.exe

-## How to host this server to others
+## How to host this server to others (this may change soon)
-- Open
+- Open port 7777 on your router
+- Open user/configs/server.json and change port value to 7777 (this can anything but this is a good easily memorable open one to use)
+- Open user/configs/server.json and change ip value to your internal IP (google to find out how to find it)
+- Open user/configs/server.json and change ip_backend value to your external IP (google to find out how to find it)
+- Run the Server
+- Provide your friends with your external IP address and port